Skip to main content

 19. Leave new shoes at home

-Don’t bring brand new shoes.
-Never a good idea to break in a new pair of shoes on a vacation.
+Don’t bring brand-new shoes.
+It's never a good idea to break in a new pair of shoes on vacation.

 Image